geoserver/geoserver/SECURITY.md

 If you encounter a security vulnerability in GeoServer please take care to report in a responsible fashion:

-* Keep exploit details out of public mailing lists and issue tracker
+1. Keep exploit details out of public mailing lists and issue tracker

+2. To report via email:

-* Send details to volunteers on private geoserver-security@lists.osgeo.org mailing list; or via GitHub [security](https://github.com/geoserver/geoserver/security) page using *Private vulnerability reporting*
+   Please send an email directly to the volunteers on the private geoserver-security@lists.osgeo.org mailing list.
-* Be prepared to work with geoserver-security email list volunteers on a solution
-* Keep in mind participants are volunteering their time, an extensive fix may require fundraising/resources

-Please send a mail directly to geoserver-security@lists.osgeo.org  and provide information about the security vulnerability you might have found there.
+   Provide information about the security vulnerability you might have found in your email.

    This is a moderated list: send directly to the address; your email will be moderated; and eventually shared with volunteers.

+3. To report via GitHub:

+   Navigate to [security](https://github.com/geoserver/geoserver/security) page, use link for *Private vulnerability reporting*.

+   For more information see [GitHub documentation](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).

-The volunteer nature of geoserver-security list means that there is no expected response time.
+5. The volunteer nature of geoserver-security list means that there is no expected response time.

+6. Be prepared to work with geoserver-security email list volunteers on a solution

+7. Keep in mind participants are volunteering their time, an extensive fix may require fundraising/resources

 For more information see [Community Support](http://geoserver.org/comm/).